evanberkowitz/metaq/README.md

 ####`#METAQ PROJECT some.string.you.want.for.accounting.purposes`
 METAQ doesn't worry about the task's project.
 However, it does log projects to `METAQ/jobs/${job_id}/resources`.
 This is convenient if you have many comingled projects (or parts of projects) in the same `METAQ`.

-It (probably) makes sense to have the string prefixed in order of importance.
+It (probably) makes sense to have the string prefixed in order of generality (most specific detail last).

 ####`#METAQ MACHINE machine`
-This currently doesn't do anything.
+THIS CURRENTLY DOESN'T DO ANYTHING.

 The intention is: If multiple machines can see the same `METAQ` but, for example, have different hardware (and thus incompatible binaries) you can nevertheless keep the `METAQ/todo` folder comingled.